ITS Joint Program Office

 The federal Intelligent Transportation Systems (ITS) research program is by design multimodal.
 The ITS Joint Program Office (JPO) leads research activities.
 Each Modal Administration is responsible for participating in research activities and implementing the results of the research.

-The ITS JPO, within the Research and Innovative Technology Administration (RITA), is charged with executing Title III - Intelligent Transportation System Research of Public Law 112-141 Moving Ahead for Progress in the 21st Century Act , enacted July 6, 2012, which requires the Department to:
+The ITS JPO, within the Office of the Assistance Secretary for Research and Technology, is charged with executing Title III - Intelligent Transportation System Research of Public Law 112-141 Moving Ahead for Progress in the 21st Century Act , enacted July 6, 2012, which requires the Department to:

 Conduct an ongoing intelligent transportation system program to research, develop, and operationally

 test intelligent transportation systems and to provide technical assistance in the nationwide application

 of those systems as a component of the surface transportation systems of the United States.

 The ITS JPO performs this role in conjunction with other surface transportation modal Administrations across the Department, including the Federal Highway Administration, Federal Motor Carrier Safety Administration, Federal Railroad Administration, Federal Transit Administration, Maritime Administration, and the National Highway Traffic Safety Administration.
 Together these agencies plan, program, and execute the ITS Research Program with oversight by the ITS Management Council, composed of the Administrators of each agency.